Chat on WhatsApp

 Manufacturer CategoryValidity Options

-Note on Cancellation: If a certificate is issued for 3 or 4 years, IIP conducts an intermediate check within 3 months after the completion of two years.
-IIP may carry out checks at any time if a complaint is received regarding misuse of the certificate.
-Any change in packaging material quality or specifications requires submission of fresh samples and issuance of a new UN Mark Certificate.
-Such cancellation will be reported to DGCA and DG Shipping.
+Important Note: For certificates issued for 3 or 4 years, IIP conducts an intermediate check within 3 months after completion of two years.
+IIP may conduct unannounced checks upon receipt of any complaint regarding misuse.
+Any change in packaging material quality or specifications requires fresh samples and a new UN Mark Certificate.
+Cancellation will be reported to DGCA and DG Shipping.

 Who Can Apply?

-Packaging manufacturers can apply for IIP UN Certification for packaging materials used for exporting hazardous goods by sea and/or air.
-Once successfully processed, the UN Certificate is issued to the manufacturer confirming compliance with international safety requirements.
-It also contains details of the exporter.
+Packaging manufacturers may apply for IIP UN Certification for materials used in exporting hazardous goods by sea and/or air.
+Upon successful processing, the UN Certificate is issued in the manufacturer's name and also contains the exporter's details.

-The applicant must provide a list of chemicals along with their MSDS, the maximum net amount per package, and the product-package compatibility certificate when applying online.
-IIP will not provide a chemical list along with the UN certificates — this is the applicant's responsibility.
+Applicants must provide a complete list of chemicals with their MSDS, the maximum net quantity per package, and the product-package compatibility certificate at the time of online application.
+IIP does not provide a chemical list alongside the certificates — this is the applicant's sole responsibility.

 Additional Information